MetaplasiaTeam/castable-nft-web/README.md

 use `yarn` to install dependencies.

+use `yarn bsctest` to run the development server by BSC Test network.

 use `yarn dev` to run the development server.

 use `yarn build` to build the production version.